atewari-bot/bank-marketing-campaign/README.md

 | Accuracy     | 0.89      | High — most predictions are correct overall                |
 | Precision    | 0.53      | Moderate — half of predicted positives are correct         |
 | Recall       | 0.54      | Moderate — detects just over half of actual positives      |

+**Summary:**
+* <b>ROC Curve:</b> The ROC curve shows the model's ability to distinguish between the two classes.
+A curve that bows towards the top-left corner indicates better performance.
+The closer the curve is to the top-left, the higher the True Positive Rate is for a given False Positive Rate, indicating a good balance between correctly identifying positive cases and minimizing false alarms.
+* <b>Precision-Recall Curve:</b> The Precision-Recall curve is particularly useful for imbalanced datasets.
+A curve closer to the top-right corner indicates better performance, signifying high precision and high recall.
+This means the model is good at both correctly identifying positive instances (high recall) and having a low rate of false positives (high precision).

 <h>KNeighborsClassifier model performance metrics<h>
 ![Image](/images/knn_metrics.png)